Jack Davis (cartoonist): Mascot

 While Davis resided on St. Simons Island, Georgia, he sketched various characters and mascots for the College of Coastal Georgia in Brunswick, Georgia.
-His drawing of the Mariner, Capt.
-Jack, was ultimately selected by the college students and staff as the official school mascot.
+His drawing of the Mariner, Captain Jack, was ultimately selected by the college students and staff as the official school mascot.

 Personal life and death

 Davis grew up and went to college in Georgia.
 Following his professional career in New York, Davis and his wife Dena moved to St. Simons Island, Georgia, in the 1990s.
 They raised two children: daughter Katie Davis Lloyd and son Jack Davis III, who gave the cause of his father's death on July 27, 2016, at age 91 as complications from a stroke.

 Awards and exhibitions

 Davis was inducted into the Will Eisner Hall of Fame in 2003.
 He received the National Cartoonists Society's Milton Caniff Lifetime Achievement Award in 1996.
 A finalist for inclusion in the Jack Kirby Hall of Fame in 1990, 1991, and 1992, he received the National Cartoonists Society's Advertising Award for 1980 and their Reuben Award for 2000.
 He was award the Inkpot Award in 1985.

 In June 2002, Davis had a retrospective exhibition of his work at the Society of Illustrators in New York.
 He was inducted into the Society of Illustrators Hall of Fame in 2005.

 In 1989, Davis was commissioned by the United States Postal Service to design the 25-cent Letter Carriers stamp.
 There was some concern that the cartoon would offend some letter carriers as being too informal and not respectful of their position.
 However, the president of the Letter Carriers Union gave his blessing, and the stamp was well received.
 Although postal policy does not allow artists to portray living persons on stamps, one of the carriers in the stamp is an unmistakable self-portrait of Davis.

 In 2019, Davis was posthumously awarded the Inkwell Awards Stacey Aragon Special Recognition Award for his lifetime of work in the inking field.